 Companies looking to go it alone and rely on internal resources to increase revenue must develop a strategic plan that captures a true understanding of the company’s capabilities and provides a road map for reaching the revenue goal they’ve set.

-A case in point is Boyne portfolio company B&W Quality Growers, the world’s largest grower of distinctive baby leaves.
+A case in point is Boyne portfolio company B&W Quality Growers.
 After assisting management in a buyout to acquire the company from the founding family, Boyne advised on an organic growth strategy (no pun intended) that improved operations and increased revenue significantly.

 Organic growth allows companies to scale over time, retaining control of the pace and the overall impact on the organization’s business.
 It is a slower, more cautious approach to increasing sales and revenue.